What is urticaria?

 If you’re diagnosed with chronic urticaria, your doctor may prescribe antihistamines until the symptoms have passed.
 They may also prescribe a menthol cream which helps to soothe itchiness.

-If you have persistent urticaria that doesn’t go away in 48 hours, causes distress, disrupts your life or is occurring alongside other symptoms, you should talk to your doctor or another healthcare professional for further advice, testing and possible diagnosis.
+If you have persistent urticaria that doesn’t go away in 48 hours, causes distress, disrupts your life or is occurring alongside other symptoms, you should talk to your doctor or other health care professional for further advice, testing and possible diagnosis.

 Urticaria can also be one of the first signs of anaphylaxis .
 Anaphylaxis is an extremely serious severe allergic reaction, which should always be treated as a medical emergency.